tokenika/tokenika.github.io/WarsawBlock.md

   * Complete operating system

+    We have all those exciting ideas in the crypto-space but actually nothing is coming to market.
+All we have are just prototypes.
+The developers are trying to build these amazing applications but they don't get to spend their time on building business logic.
+Instead they are stuck on things like databases, storage and inter-app communication.

+    What we are missing is an operating system.

     EOS is much more than just a decentralized computer.
 Actually, it is a full-blown decentralized operating system, including a built-in storage solution based on IPFS.
 What this means is that there are features embedded right in the blockchain which can be utilized by any advanced application built on EOS.
 Those include: databases, account permissions, account recovery, scheduling, authentication, inter-app communication.
 Thus application developers building on EOS only need to write code for what is unique for their application, whereas the fundamental functionality is delivered by the blockchain itself.

   * Web Assembly as a compiler